jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 First, I was working with [Historical PowerTrack](http://support.gnip.com/apis/historical_api/) data and I had saved the time-series data files that that product generates.
 It is considered a best-practice to store the complete 'raw' data.
 Complete JSON payloads can be inserted into a NoSQL system, such as MongoDB, or as flat-files.
 Doing this provides a redundant datastore in case you have database problems.
 Also, assuming you are not storing every metadata attribute, this provides an 'insurance policy' against discovering that there is metadata needed for analysis that have not been part of your database schema.

 Second, when I designed the database schema for the flood project I decided to store each JSON payload as a separate field in my "activity" table.
 For this project I knew going in that I was going to have less than 500,000 activities so the overhead from this extra storage seemed worth it.
-For many use cases, this type of redundant storage may not scale very well.
+For many common use cases, this type of redundant storage will not scale very well.

 It should be noted that regardless of the method here, it can be a bit painful to parse and load the "missing" JSON data a second time.
 It is highly recommended to learn from my mistake and get your schema specified correctly the first time!

 --------------------------

 ###Storing Metadata Arrays
 Twitter data is dynamic in nature, and includes several types of metadata that are in arrays of variable length.
-For example, tweets can consist of multiple hashtags, urls, user mentions, and soon via the firehose, multiple photographs.
+For example, tweets can consist of multiple hashtags, urls, user mentions, and photographs.
 For example the tweet above contains four hashtags: #snow, #skiing, #boarding, #caves.

 JSON readily supports arrays of data, while schemas are static in nature.
-The concept of having a database field 'grow' to store dynamic array lengths of data does not exist.
+The concept of having a database field 'grow' to store dynamic array lengths of data does not exist in realtional databases.
 To manage this strutural incongruity, below are three basic schema design strategies.
 For each example some pseudo-code, with a strong Ruby ascent, is provided.
 These code examples illustrate SQL queries and loading the hashtags into an array.

 #### 1) Store delimited lists in a single field: